justmeandopensource/kubernetes/lxd-provisioning/README.md

 https://www.golinuxcloud.com/install-kubernetes-cluster-kubeadm-centos-8/

-was my primary reference for this build on Oracle Linux 8.
+was primary reference for K8S CentOS8 build on OL 8 UEK.
 The above guide uses VM/bare metal.
 I have adapted it for LXD containers.

 The LXD HOST server information: